ProdromosKampouridis/DeepDiveIntoNLP/README.md

 # DeepDiveIntoNLP
 **This repository is dedicated to exploring various aspects of Natural Language Processing (NLP) through a series of projects.
-Each assignment focuses on a different area of NLP, providing a deep dive into the subject matter.**
+Each project focuses on a different area of NLP, providing a deep dive into the subject matter.**

 ## Projects